Surface Water Pollution Solutions

 Oil doesn't dissolve in water.
 It lasts a long time and sticks to everything, from sediment to birds feathers.
 Oil and other petroleum products are toxic to people, wildlife and plants.

 NEW EXTENSION?
-Please ensure toilets, washing machines, dishwashers, baths, and showers are connected to the sewer - NOT the surface water drain!
+Please ensure toilets, washing machines, dishwashers, baths, and showers are connected to the sewer - NOT to a surface water drain!

 Pet waste can be a major source of bacteria and excess nutrients to the stream - and a public health hazard too, especially for children playing in the shallow waters.